ann82/wdai-ai-slackbot/README.md

    - Railway will automatically deploy your application when you push to your repository
    - You can also manually deploy from the Railway dashboard

+### Network Access Requirements

+For certain features to work properly, your deployment environment needs:

+- **Outbound Internet Access**: The web summarization feature requires the ability to make outbound HTTP requests.
+If your deployment environment restricts outbound internet access, this feature won't work.
+- **File Storage**: For processing image generation results, the bot needs temporary file storage access.

+If you're experiencing issues with these features, check your deployment platform's documentation about network policies and file system access.

 ### Slack Configuration for Deployed Bot

 1. After deployment, Railway will provide you with a URL for your application